Even for the biggest of wanderlusters, trip planning can be a keyboard-head-banging task. Where to go? When to book? How much to schedule ahead?

 Keep open eyes and ears for deals

-Travel deals on hotels and package vacations can be found on sites like Travelzoo and Groupon (always check reviews beforehand & read the fine print!).
-Finally, follow airlines & travel sites on social media and newsletters to hear about sales.
-It pays to be in the know-how!
+Travel deals on hotels and package vacations can be found on sites like Travelzoo and Groupon (always check reviews & read the fine print).
+Don't forget to follow airlines & travel sites on social media and newsletters to hear about sales.

 Step 2.
 Find out travel visa requirements

-Once you've chosen a destination and before booking anything, check if you require a visa for your visit and how long it's good for.
-The best way to know this is to check your country's government travel advisories online.
-Here are a few government visa resources by country:
+Once you've chosen a destination and before booking anything, check if you require a visa for your visit and how long it's valid for.
+Check your country's government travel advisories online, such as here below:

 - Australia (click on country of choice for info)